Editor’s Note: As of February 2023, Personal Capital is known as Empower. This review will be updated to reflect this change.

 While the platform is known for its stellar cash management and wealth management services (which we’ll get to later), the free budgeting tool is also top-notch.

-If you want to do your own budget analysis, Personal Capital lets you export a list of your transactions as a .csv file (which you can then read into Excel)!
+If you want to do your own budget analysis, Empower lets you export a list of your transactions as a .csv file (which you can then read into Excel)!

 The Bills section gives you a quick overview of the bills you have coming up.

-If you have unpaid bills, Personal Capital will conveniently link you to your financial institution's website where you can take care of the payment.
+If you have unpaid bills, Empower will conveniently link you to your financial institution’s website where you can take care of the payment.

 Phone at (855)855-8005 M-F 8:00:6:00 PST